Oh Crap Potty Training

 When your child is holding pee and not letting go, it helps to bring in water (natural release).
 This cute bath book magically changes color for toddlers to see in the bath or add some calm fun to potty time.

-I'm an Amazon Associate +
+I'm a PaperPie book and Amazon Associate

 The Gas We Pass